Academic Advising Resources

 Advisors can answer your questions about course requirements, your current progress toward completing the major, various campus opportunities, and all other sorts of administrative questions.

-Connie is the advisor for the majors of Decision Science (Last names G-Z) and Policy and Management.
+Connie is the advisor for the majors of Decision Science (additional majors and minors) and Policy and Management.

 You can schedule an appointment with Connie online.